No matter amarriage’s problems, the lives of the partners involved are deeply intertwined; it’s hard to untangle the knot and find what comes next.

 Taking a step back from the problem and getting some space from one another might be the solution that a couple needs.

 Two people can coexist in a loving marriage while also having individual hobbies and interests.
-If you buried your hobbies long ago, use this time of separation to find it again.
+If you buried your hobbies long ago, use this time of separation to save a marriage to find it again.
 A better “me” makes for a better “we.”
 Always.

-Create boundaries that will showcase an actual separation from each other.
+Create boundaries that will showcase an actual separating from the spouse.
 Give one another the proper breathing room that separation requires.

 Make some decisions about who’s going to live where.
 Be clear about what you will both do about your money and joint bank accounts.